-Students should not be put off by lack of practical experience due to covid.
+Students should not be put off by lack of practical experience due to sparce lessons at KS3.
 There will be ample opportunity to expand, refine and develop skills and techniques in the allocated GCSE time.

 Assessment

 Assessment is via 2 components, both termed as non-examination-assessment (NEA)